 If you are a foreigner traveling in America, it’s a very good idea not only to have extensive health insurance, but to have proof of this insurance on you at all times (and an ability to pay at least some part of emergency treatment).
 The stories you hear about American hospitals refusing to treat accident victims without insurance aren’t always myths — they’re sometimes true, or at least based on truth.
 Hospitals are required to treat you in an emergency regardless of your ability to pay, but they are not legally required to treat you beyond the point where your injuries have stabilized, nor to provide continuous non-emergency treatment.
-All hospitals, regardless of funding, are expected to try as hard as they can to recover their charges from you on or before release, so even publicly-funded hospitals will charge you (and pursue you legally for non-payment) unless you can prove indigence or some sort of Federal or State welfare assistance.
+And that treatment will never be free for you as a tourist or traveler — it will typically be as expensive as it’s possible to be in the Western world.
+And all hospitals, regardless of funding, are going to try as hard as they can to recover their charges from you on or before release, so even publicly-funded hospitals will charge you (and pursue you legally for non-payment) unless you can prove indigence or some sort of Federal or State welfare assistance.

 What does it take to convince someone that you’re well insured?
 It depends.
 In America, proof of insurance is usually given by a credit-card sized card with the details of the insurance provider and your name.
 If this card is one of the easily-recognized ones (i.e. one of the familiar U.S. or California health care insurers or providers), and the ambulance or hospital staff can find it in your wallet or purse, you’re probably O.K.
 Otherwise, if you’re conscious you can try to tell the staff who your insurer is; if they’ve heard of it, or can verify the details (by phone), then you’re also probably O.K.
 For small-scale emergencies, a platinum credit card might be enough, but remember that emergency room treatment is staggeringly expensive (literally thousands of dollars for even the most trivial of treatments), and uninsured people treated by private hospital emergency rooms for serious problems in a real emergency will normally be bankrupted by the experience (unless they’re already too poor to pay, in which case they’ll be ejected from the hospital as soon as is legally possible).